-The committee appointed by the Victoria University of Wellington Council under section 193 (2) (i) of the Education Act 1989, which
+The committee appointed by the Victoria University of Wellington Council under clause 18 of Schedule 11 to the Education and Training Act 2020, which

 (a) advises the Council on matters relating to courses of study or training, awards and other academic matters; and

 (b) exercises powers delegated to it by the Council.

 Staff employed by the University with responsibility for teaching and research.
 See also General Staff.

 The official record of a student’s study at Victoria University of Wellington.

 The teaching period from the beginning of the Trimester One in late February/early March in a particular year to the end of the Trimester Three in late February of the following year.

 A procedure for admission to Victoria University of Wellington for those with a qualification gained outside the New Zealand secondary school system.
 Also known as the Qualification Assessment for Admission.

 A student is granted admission when it has been confirmed that he/she is eligible to enrol to study in degree level qualification(s) offered by Victoria University of Wellington.

 An aegrotat is a consideration of how much a student has learned in the course work completed before the exam or final assessment.
 Students may apply for an aegrotat pass if their preparation for, performance in, or ability to sit an exam or complete an assessment due in the last three weeks of teaching is impaired because of illness, injury or other serious circumstances beyond their control.
 To be granted an aegrotat pass, students need to have done well in their previous course work.
 An aegrotat pass is recorded as a G on a student’s academic transcript.